 So which one?
 Well, it depends on what brewing method you are intending on using it for.
 If espresso is your main game, you can’t go past the Acaia Lunar 2021.
 The small footprint, durable build, and espresso modes are perfectly suited to pair with your espresso machine.
 Or, if pour-over is your thing, then the Acaia Pearl 2021 is an excellent choice.
 The larger size, pour-over modes, and real-time flow rate indicator make it the best pour-over scale on the market to date.

 Who Is An Acaia Scale For?

 Acaia leads the market in terms of design, accuracy, and features.
 Their scales are for the professional or serious home barista.
 Acaia has redefined what a coffee scale is and can do- a scale is no longer just a tool for weighing.
 Paired with the app, it is the perfect teaching tool to analyze and perfect your brewing.
-If you don’t intend on using the app, it may not be worth paying the premium of the ‘smart’ capabilities.
+However, if you don’t intend to use the app, it may not be worth paying the premium for the ‘smart’ capabilities.
 There are a stack of more affordable coffee scales that can still work well for brewing.
 See our guide to the best coffee scales for other alternatives.